U.S. Coast Guard

 Fiscal responsibility is only one of 16 different factors that we consider during the assignment process for determining your next assignment.
 If everyone in the Coast Guard wanted to stay exactly where they are right now this would be easy.
 However, it is likely that the DC1 on the CGC NEVERHOME doesn’t want to stay there.
 Therefore all of the assignment factors have to be considered.
 While we fully intend to maximize our fleet ups, when it comes to extensions I must consider the long-term service wide impact.
 That is why I will continue to tell you that you must compete for an extension.
 If you place an extension as the only pick on your e-resume, there is a significant chance that you will be disappointed (see e-resume tips above).
 As for no-cost orders, if you ask me transfer you from CA to FL it doesn’t matter if you say you’ll take no cost orders.
 In accordance with Federal Travel Regulations (JFTR) if you receive orders outside your current geographical location, you are entitled to travel entitlements which I can’t force you to move without authorizing them.

 Remember you need 12 months rated sea time to advance to DC1 and 18 months rated sea time for advancement to DCC.
 Keep this in mind with applying for your next position.
 If your currently ashore and haven’t met this requirement, you should be applying for all cutters.
 Also if you’re currently afloat you should be looking at some land billets.
 You will need the Civil Engineering experience as you advance in the DC rating.
-During AY13 every effort will be made to ensure that anyone that lacks enough rated sea time has the opportunity.
+During AY14 every effort will be made to ensure that anyone that lacks enough rated sea time has the opportunity.
 Keep in mind that it most likely WILL NOT be an independent duty position, so don’t waste time listing river and construction tender positions.
-If you decide not to list cutters within your e-resume you could be receiving a left over list of only cutters, or if all cutters have been filled you will be competing for another ashore position which will not allow you to advance during the entire tour length.
-No sea time waiver will be considered as you will be afforded every effort to receive a cutter position during AY13.
+If you decide not to list cutters within your e-resume you could be receiving a open position list of only cutters, or if all cutters have been filled you will be competing for another ashore position which will not allow you to advance during the entire tour length.
+No sea time waiver will be considered as you will be afforded every effort to receive a cutter position during AY14.
 Keep in mind that with the decommissioning of older large platforms also reduces the amount of underway positions.
 This will eventually adversely affect members that don’t have enough rated sea time to advance.

-Competing in the SWE
+in the SWE

 If you are planning to compete in the next SWE expect to be relocated if you place above the cut.
-You MUST update your e-resume with open positions within your projected pay grade within 30 days of the announcement of advancement cuts.
+You are now unable to update your e-resume with open positions within your projected pay grade within 30 days of the announcement of advancement cuts.
 We have no control over actual advancements or cuts.
 It is extremely important to be aware that advancements are created by departing members which create a pay grade opening that will be filled with the next member upon the advancement list.
 Thus the Coast Guard advances to vacancies and if there are no opportunities for fleeting up members into a higher pay grade position the only other option is to relocate you to an open pay grade matched position.

 • Newly advanced DC3’s are reviewed on a case-by-case basis.
 I consider your current permanent duty assignment, and service need.
 To assist you with gaining rated sea time if you are currently assigned afloat and still have time left you will most likely be fleeted-up into a DC position until your rotation date.
 If you are on the striker list and are at your rotation date you will be competing for an E-4 position.
-Please ensure that your e-resume has been competed properly by asking for guidance from your supervisor or someone else that is familiar with the assignment process.
+Please ensure that your e-resume has been completed properly by asking for guidance from your supervisor or someone else that is familiar with the assignment process.

 • Newly advanced DC2’s are reviewed on a case-by-case